iforgeti/code_copilot_web/README.md

 This time, I try use \n and space token to train model ( just to see if it can learn about spacing and new line too ).

+## review

+ I write code if push spacebar or enter user text will send to model and give list of predict output to rightside.

 ![image](https://user-images.githubusercontent.com/78832408/220660554-346a3e93-73cd-45ad-959c-2a4c75c097f8.png)